LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W01-D2-BasicHtmlElements.md

   - Take the reading quiz, if you haven't already done so.
 Since this is the first week, I'll re-open it for you if you ask.
   - Start Lab 1, it is due on Thursday of next week.

-- Review the due dates and the weekly learning cycle shown in the Moodle fly-out on the right side of the page.
+- Review the due dates and the weekly learning cycle shown in the Canvas fly-out on the right side of the page.